Vintage Nightstands Makeover

 Here are the 10 best painting furniture supplies you must have!

-I started out by cleaning them up and prepping them for paint.
+These cuties were definitely in need of a refresh and were pretty worn out!
+I started out by cleaning them up and prepping them.
 Learn exactly how to prepare furniture for painting here.

-Sanding Nightstand Tops and Legs for Stain
+Sanding Tops and Legs for Stain

+I sanded the tops down right away since the finish on the top of one of them was worn down (see picture).
 It would have been so much easier to strip them with a chemical stripper instead of sanding them because of the details on the edges.

 I typically strip them instead, but something about a worn off finish makes me want to sand.
 Here’s more about how to remove stain from wood.

 If you aren’t familiar with the different levels of sandpaper, the lower the number, the more coarse or rough the sandpaper is.
-So it will be easier to take off a finish with lower grit sandpaper.
+So, it will be easier to take off a finish with lower grit.
 But, the wood will be rough after that.

-So it’s always best to work your way up to a higher grit sandpaper to smooth everything out and make that wood shine.
+So, it’s always best to work your way up to a higher grit sandpaper to smooth everything out and make that wood shine.
+Learn more about how to choose the right type of sandpaper for furniture painting here.

 Protecting Tops and Legs from Overspray

-Once the tops were completely sanded down, I taped them off with pre-taped plastic and painters tape.
+Once the tops were completely sanded down, I taped them off with pre taped plastic and painters tape.
 I also taped off the drawers with the plastic and tape.
+Check out this post to find out what is the best painters tape that doesn’t bleed.

-I lightly sanded the legs down, and then wrapped some brown paper around the legs with tape (the pre-taped plastic is also great for this!) to prevent over spray on them since I wanted to keep them stained.
+I lightly sanded the legs down and then wrapped some brown paper around the legs with tape (the pre taped plastic is also great for this!) to prevent overspray on them since I wanted to keep them stained.
+You can see more ways how to prevent overspray when painting furniture here.

 Filling Holes for Changing Hardware

 To update the hardware, I filled the holes in with Bondo.
-Bondo is a great alternative to wood filler since it dries super hard pretty quickly, and it doesn’t shrink and crack like wood filler does.
+It’s a great alternative to wood filler since it dries super hard pretty quickly, and it doesn’t shrink and crack like wood filler does.
+Check out my Bondo wood filler review to learn more about the pros and cons of this product.

 The biggest downside is how bad it stinks!
 Learn more about the best wood fillers and see our comparison of wood fillers for filling holes when replacing cabinet or furniture hardware here.

-Priming Before Painting Nightstands
+Priming Before Painting

-Since it was nice and warm, I took the nightstands outside to paint.
-I simply laid down a few large cardboard boxes on the ground, and then got to work.
+Since it was nice and warm, I took the pieces outside.
+I simply laid down a few large cardboard boxes on the ground and then got to work.
+Before I went any further, I sprayed 3 coats of clear shellac onto them.

-In the furniture painting world, there is this ugly thing called “bleed through” and you really never know when it’s going to strike.
+In the furniture painting world, there is this ugly thing called “bleedthrough”, and you really never know when it’s going to strike.
 But shellac really helps with that issue.
+So I shellac everything now.
+And I mean everything.
+But especially light colors that won’t hide the bleed through.

-I let the clear shellac dry for at least a few hours, but overnight is best.
+I let the clear shellac dry for at least a few hours but overnight is best.
 Here’s more on how to stop stains from coming through paint!

-I love to paint my furniture with a paint sprayer.
+I love to paint furniture with a paint sprayer.
 Mostly because I love the brush free finish, but also because I love how much faster it is!

-Lazy Linen is the very best light gray chalk paint I have come across yet!
-It’s a warm grey or greige, and I just love the modern touch it gives furniture.
+I used Country Chic Paint’s Lazy Linen – it’s the very best light gray chalk paint I have come across yet!
+It’s a warm grey or greige, and I just love the modern touch it gives any piece.

-And when the paint in thinned out for the paint sprayer, another coat is usually necessary because the coats go on thinner than if you were to brush them.
+I used 3-4 coats because of how light the coating is.
+Not because it doesn’t cover well, but because no light color covers very well.
+And when it’s thinned out for the sprayer, another coat is usually necessary because the coats go on thinner than if you were to brush them.

-But, when you use a paint sprayer, and since the chalk paint dries so quickly, it all goes very quickly.
-Check out my list of the top chalk paint brands for your future furniture makeovers.
+But, when you use a sprayer, and since the chalk paint dries so quickly, it all goes very quickly.
+Here’s more on how to use a Wagner Double Duty paint sprayer if you have this model.

 Distressing Painted Nightstands

-So I made sure to sand all the edges until wood started to show through.
+For this vintage nightstands makeover, I wanted a more distressed and worn finish.
+So, I made sure to sand all the edges until wood started to show through.
 I also sanded a few areas on the flat surfaces to create a worn look.
+Learn more about the 6 best distressing furniture techniques here.

-Staining Nightstand Tops and Legs
+Staining Tops and Legs

-When I wiped the stain on, I wiped around the legs, all the way from the top to the bottom.
-When in doubt, look for the grain pattern, and follow it.
+And then, I used an old cut up shirt to wipe it onto the legs.
+Gloves and a respirator are best for this process!
+When I wiped it on, I wiped around the legs, all the way from the top to the bottom.
+When in doubt, look for the grain pattern and follow it.
 I worked on two legs at a time.

-Topcoating Paint and Stain on Nightstands
+Topcoating Paint and Stain

-A brush just leaves behind too many imperfections and streaks, but a sprayer makes it easy to get a smooth even finish.
+If I used a sprayer for only one thing, it would be to topcoat paint and stain.
+A brush just leaves behind too many imperfections and streaks, but a sprayer makes it easy to get a smooth, even finish.

 And poly is super important!
-Not only does it seal the chalk paint, but it also creates a strong, durable and smooth finish.
+Not only does it seal the chalk coating, but it also creates a strong, durable, and smooth finish.
+Learn ALL of my tips and tricks on how to spray polyurethane here!
+Here are more ways how to apply polycrylic to painted furniture.

-A lot of people use wax to seal their chalk paint, but wax really isn’t as durable as poly, and it takes so much longer to wax on and wax off. haha!
+A lot of people use wax to seal their chalk finish, but it really isn’t as durable as poly, and it takes so much longer to wax on and wax off. haha!
+But really.
+It takes forever compared to spraying the poly.
+Learn more about topcoats for painting furniture here.

 Changing Nightstand Hardware

-To finish it off, I drilled new holes into the center of the drawers, and added some fresh new clear knobs to finish out the look.
+To finish it off, I drilled new holes into the center of the drawers and added some fresh new clear knobs to finish out the look.
 Learn all about the process of how to change hardware here.

-More Before And After Makeovers
+More Before and After Makeovers

 Click any of these “before” photos below to view the “after” of that makeover.

 What a makeover!
 I know there were a lot of little pieces to this tutorial, and I hope that doesn’t overwhelm you!
+See more ideas for mixing and matching pieces with our list of mismatched nightstands ideas.
+You can also check out these small nightstand ideas and DIY nightstand ideas.

 More Painted Furniture Makeovers